 Hydrocephalus ex vacuo

-It is usually seen in asymptomatic elderly people as a result of ageing brain with related volume loss, as well in pathological conditions that promote brain shrinkage:
+It is usually seen in asymptomatic elderly people as a result of aging brain with related volume loss, as well in pathological conditions that promote brain shrinkage:

-- related to generalised brain degeneration (e.g. Alzheimer disease and leukodystrophies)
+- related to generalized brain degeneration (e.g. Alzheimer disease and leukodystrophies)

 - related to encephalomalacia due focal damage (e.g. stroke and traumatic injuries)